ccb-hms/designmatch_docker/README.md

 <br />
 <div align="center">

-  <h3 align="center">designmatch - Dockerized</h3>
+  <h3 align="center">designmatch dockerized</h3>

   <p align="center">
-    A Dockerized approach for a one-and-done R environment with Gurobi Optimizer and the designmatch R package pre-installed.
+    A Docker one-and-done approach to easily install and work with the designmatch package and the Gurobi optimizer in R.
     <br />
     <br />
     <a href="https://github.com/ccb-hms/designmatch_docker/issues">Report Bug</a>